nuxt-modules/i18n/docs/routing.md

 }]
 ```

-Note that each key in the `pages` object should correspond to the full file path in your page directory, say you have some nested page like:
+Note that each key in the `pages` object should correspond to the full file path in your `pages/` directory.

+Make sure all keys:
+  1. Are relative to the `pages/` directory and don't start with a `/`
+  2. Point directly to their corresponding file without `.vue` (make sure you add `/index` when translating root paths)

+Localized routes are full URIs, so keep in mind that:
+  1. They need to start with a `/`
+  2. You must repeat the full URI for each child route

+#### Example 1

+Say you have some nested page like:

 ```asciidoc
 pages/